nmajor/emailgate/README.md

 ### Todo Short

-- To solve the page number and table of contents issue.
-Create a page offset map for emails for each compilation.
-Then, anytime an email is saved, have a post save hook to recalculate the page map.
-You will have to do the thing where you save the number of pdf pages in the email object.
+- Make a compilation wrapper component to load the compilation emails, pages, page map, everything the compilation needs on fresh page and in component did mount.
+Maybe show loading gif until all things are loaded.
+Also make sure to set all compilation state related stuff to be blank while loading the new data.
+(This should automatically fix the issue with blank page numbers in the table of contents.)
+- Need to add the correct page numbers to the bottom of the email pages.
 - Handle the currentFilteredEmail through the url instead of state.
 - Load images in email previews
 - Save the compilation title and subtitle separately to populate the cover and title page with the same data